 You know me, l’m all about simplicity, and if l can make my life in the kitchen easier, l’ll always go for it.

 The only advantage of cooking the squash separately would be that amazing sweet taste it gets when baking, rather than boiling.

 The natural sugar found in the butternut squash caramelises during the baking process, so the squash gets a completely different texture and taste.
 But that’s up to you.

-If you’ve tried my BUTTERNUT SQUASH RISOTTO BALLS or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
+If you’ve tried my BUTTERNUT SQUASH RISOTTO BALLS (ITALIAN ARANCINI) or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 Butternut squash risotto balls, or the Italian arancini, the perfect appetizer for Thanksgiving, New Year;s Eve party or everyday celebrations.
 Cooked rice shaped into balls and coated in golden crispy breadcrumbs.
 That's yummy!

 - 1 cup arborio rice